 Verse 28: PERES; Thy kingdom is divided, and given to the Medes and Persians.

-While “MENE” and ‘TEKEL” denote passive observation, assessment, evaluation and scrutiny, “PERES,” or its equivalent “UPHARSIN,” is active denoting the execution of the “decree,” the “sentence” agreed upon by the “watchers, and the demand by the word of the holy ones.”
+While “MENE” and ‘TEKEL” denote passive observation, assessment, evaluation and scrutiny, “PERES,” or its equivalent “UPHARSIN,” is active, denoting the execution of the decree, the sentence agreed upon by the “watchers, and the demand by the word of the holy ones” (Daniel 4:17).

-So, the last word called “UPHARSIN” in verse 25, Daniel here calls it “PERES” and translates it “divided.”
-Interestingly, both words are from the same Aramaic word “p@rac”.
-Further insight from the SDA Bible Commentary suggests its meaning to be: “The kingdom was to be divided into pieces, destroyed, and dissolved” rather then chopped in half with each half distributed to “the Medes and Persians.”
+The last word called “UPHARSIN” in verse 25, Daniel here calls “PERES” and translates it “divided.”
+Interestingly, both words are from the same Aramaic word “p@rac” .
+Further insight from the Commentary suggests its meaning to be: “The kingdom was to be divided into pieces, destroyed, and dissolved” rather than chopped in half with each half distributed to “the Medes and Persians.”

-So, Daniel declared, “thy kingdom is destroyed, and dissolved” very much like the great image that was “broken to pieces . . . and became like the chaff of the summer threshing floors; and the wind carried them away, that no place was found for them” (Daniel 2:35).
+Belshazzar’s kingdom was destroyed, and dissolved, very much like the great image that was broken to pieces and “became like the chaff of the summer threshing floors; and the wind carried them away, that no place was found for them” (Daniel 2:35).

 Verse 29: Then commanded Belshazzar, and they clothed Daniel with scarlet, and put a chain of gold about his neck, and made a proclamation concerning him, that he should be the third ruler in the kingdom.

-So, regardless of the distain Daniel regarded Belshazzar’s proffered reward, the scolding Daniel leveled at the king and Daniel’s terrible pronouncements of doom, nevertheless it appears Belshazzar accepted Daniel’s reprimands and his fearful interpretations.
+Regardless of the distain Daniel felt for Belshazzar’s proffered reward, the scolding Daniel leveled at the king and Daniel’s terrible pronouncements of doom, it appears that Belshazzar accepted Daniel’s reprimands and his fearful interpretations.
 While it was too late to avert the doom, the final decision in regard to Belshazzar’s ultimate salvation must be left with the great “Watcher” in heaven who, we can be sure, took the king’s last recorded action into consideration and read his heart.

 Verse 30: In that night was Belshazzar the king of the Chaldeans slain.

-Evidently, according to the testimony of the historian, Belshazzar was the only one whose blood was shed.
+As noted above, apparently Belshazzar was the only one whose blood was shed.
 In fact, “Cyrus is welcomed as representative of the supreme god,” and because Nabonidus was despised, his representative, Belshazzar, even though “not mentioned in the cuneiform sources describing the fall of Babylon,” was killed.
 Therefore, the lives of “a thousand of [Belshazzar’s] lords” who “drank wine” (Verses 1, 2) must also have been spared, including, as we know from the next chapter, Daniel.

 In the meantime, Cyrus had sent Nabonidus “to distant Carmania” where he was allowed to retire.